dobraczka/linting-tutorial/ltut/mypy_4/README.md

-# Sometimes you get nothin in return
+# Sometimes you get nothing in return

 Check the code with: